 When does the housing selection process start?

 It already has!
-Applications are available now (see above).
+Applications are available December 1st.
 Students should begin the process of deciding what kind of housing they would like to apply for, as well as who they want to live with.
 We will also have Residence Life staff available through Tabling in Lowry to answer questions (see timetable above).

 What if I cannot see the applications in self-service?

-If you cannot see applications in Self-Service during the Housing Selection period, you likely need to complete your Housing and Dining Agreement.
-Once your Housing and Dining Agreement is complete, then it will open the remaining Applications for the 2021-2022 Academic year.
-If you have completed your Housing and Dining Agreement and still do not see available applications, please contact the Residence Life Office.
+If you cannot see applications in Self-Service during the Housing Selection period, you likely need to complete your Housing Agreement.
+Once your Housing Agreement is complete, then it will open the remaining Applications for the 2024-2025 Academic Year.
+If you have completed your Housing Agreement and still do not see available applications, please contact the Residence Life Office.